leo-cabibihan/isproj2/README.md

 The settings page, a hub for administrators to configure and customize various aspects of the system.
 One of its key functionalities is the ability to invite new developer admins into the platform.

 ### Post
-- Invite new Admininstrators in the platform
+- Associate with Admins table = Invite new Admininstrators in the platform

 ### Authorization
-Admins are authorized to access this resource.
+Admins

 ## app/admin/view-charity/page.tsx
-The view charity page, a comprehensive view of a specific charity organization.
-It provides an overview of the charity organization.
-Additionally, this page allows Admins to view submitted complaints against the organization.
-Furthermore, it enables them to view the appeals made by the charity organization against complaints previously submitted to them.
+The view charity page, provides an overview of the charity organization.
+Allows Admins to view submitted complaints against the organization and view the appeals made by the charity organization against the complaints.

 ### Get
-- List of complaints and its details to the charity organization
+- List of donor complaints
+- Associated with donor complaints table
-- List of Appeals and its details made by the charity organization
+- List of Appeals and its details made by the charity organization ????
+NO APPEAL TABLE??

-### Put/Patch (Delete)
+### Put
-- Freeze Charity - To freeze the charity to make it hidden from the public or to be removed from the web platform.
-IDK IF THIS IS UPDATE OR DELETE
+- Freeze Charity - To freeze the charity to make it hidden from the web platform.

 ### Authorization
-Only Admins are authorized to access this resource.
+Admins